craigsdennis/vanilla-chat-workers-ai/README.md

 # Vanilla JavaScript Chat Application using Cloudflare Workers AI

-A web based chat interface that allows for exploring Text Generation Models on [Cloudflare Workers AI](https://developers.cloudflare.com/workers-ai/).
+A web based chat interface built on [Cloudflare Pages](https://page.cloudflare.com) that allows for exploring Text Generation Models on [Cloudflare Workers AI](https://developers.cloudflare.com/workers-ai/).
 Design is built using [tailwind](https://tailwindcss.com/).

 This demo makes use of [LocalStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to maintain state.
+We have better solutions available (moar coming soon).

+This is a template repository.
+Please feel free to create your own repository from this one by using the "Use this template" button.
+It's right next to the ⭐️ this repo button, which you could totally do as well if you wanted to.

 This is, like all of us, a Work in Progress.